jpcarvallyo/mobileChallenge/README.md

 # re-carousel [![npm-version][npm-badge]][npm-link] [![size][size-src]][size-link]

-*Note: James Carvallyo used this original repository (created by Amio) to riff off of (in addition to removing various components and functionality to achieve functionality outlined in the code challenge).
+*Note: James Carvallyo used this original repository (created by Amio: http://github.com/amio) to riff off of (in addition to removing various components and functionality to achieve functionality outlined in the code challenge).